Jay-Madden/Jay-Madden/README.md

 ### Hi.
 Im Jay 😀
 I'm a Senior Computer Science student at Clemson University by day and an avid programmer by night.

-Current admin of the ClemsonCPSC Discord bot project https://github.com/ClemsonCPSC-Discord/ClemBot.
+Current admin of the ClemsonCPSC Discord Server and lead maintainer on the ClemBot project https://github.com/ClemsonCPSC-Discord/ClemBot.
 <!--
 **Jay-Madden/Jay-Madden** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.